Instances of your application classes must implement the interface

 Unlike the Serializable

-contract in JDK, the JOBCapable
+contract in JDK, the JOBCapable contract does

 not support a default mechanism writing and reading fields.
 If your